Gophers football team returns to light practice, reports two new COVID-19 cases

 The goal is to return to a regular routine next week in preparation for the Dec.
 12 game at Nebraska.
 That is the 2-3 Gophers’ final scheduled game before a to-be-determined Dec.
 19 game, planned as a matchup with an East division opponent based on the standings.

 The Gophers missed two games during the outbreak, this past Saturday’s rivalry game at Wisconsin and this upcoming Saturday’s game against West-leading Northwestern.
 In their most recent game Nov.
 20 against Purdue, the Gophers missed 22 players, about half from injuries and half from positive COVID-19 tests, though some were from a couple weeks ago with players still sitting out 21 days for isolation, cardiac testing and general recovery, per Big Ten policy.
-Three staff members, including offensive line coach Brian Callahan, had also tested positive ahead of the game.
+Three staff members, including offensive line coach Brian Callahan, had also tested positive.

 Of the Gophers’ 49 cases since Nov.
 19, 23 have been players and 26 have been staff.